react-native-linear-gradient/react-native-linear-gradient/README.md

 ```

 ### Additional props
-You can also use start and end points, as well as specify the locations
-for the gradient color changes with the `start`, `end`, `colors` and `locations`
-props:
+In addition to regular `View` props, you can also provide additional props to customize your gradient look:

 #### colors
-An array of at least two color values that represent gradient steps.
+An array of at least two color values that represent gradient colors.
 Example: `['red', 'blue']` sets gradient from red to blue.

 #### start
-An object of the following type: `{ x: number, y: number }`.
+An optional object of the following type: `{ x: number, y: number }`.
 Coordinates declare the position that the gradient starts at, as a fraction of the overall size of the gradient, starting from the top left corner.
 Example: `{ x: 0.1, y: 0.1 }` means that the gradient will start 10% from the top and 10% from the left.

 #### end
 Same as start, but for the end of the gradient.